 If you are curious to see what they could be like, read on for a full review of my first attempt at a Mood free pattern and my thoughts on the Melia blouse.

-Disclaimer: This post, but it may contain affiliate links, marked with *.
+Disclaimer: I made or bought all the items included in this post, but it may contain affiliate links, marked with *.
 Please read my Reader Disclosure Policy for what that means exactly.

 Mood Patterns Melia blouse – The pattern

 I saw this pattern last autumn on Instagram and my first reaction was ‘what, Mood do patterns?
 And they are free?’.
 I want me some of that!
 So I jumped right in and downloaded the pattern, printed it out and assembled right away.
 However, as per usual, it still took me a long time to actually go ahead and make it.
 Luckily, my